rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/ossec-hids.md

 vi /var/ossec/etc/ossec.conf
 ```

-We will break apart this configuration showing the changes in line and explaining them:
+The author will break apart this configuration showing the changes in line and explaining them:

 ```
 <global>